spring-attic/gs-maven/README.md

 }
 ```

-Here we're using Joda Time's `LocalTime` class to get and print the current time.
+Here `HelloWorld` uses Joda Time's `LocalTime` class to get and print the current time.

-If we were to run `mvn compile` to build our project now, the build would fail because we've not declared Joda Time as a compile dependency in our build.
-Let's fix that by adding the following lines to _pom.xml_ (within the `<project>` element):
+If you were to run `mvn compile` to build the project now, the build would fail because you've not declared Joda Time as a compile dependency in the build.
+You can fix that by adding the following lines to _pom.xml_ (within the `<project>` element):

 ```xml
 <dependencies>